Aplastodiscus leucopygius

-Aplastodiscus leucopygius is a species of frog in the family Hylidae, endemic to Brazil.
-Its natural habitats are subtropical or tropical moist lowland forests, rivers, intermittent freshwater marshes, plantations, rural gardens, heavily degraded former forests, and irrigated land.
+Aplastodiscus leucopygius is a species of frog in the family Hylidae.
+It is endemic to Brazil.

 Description

 A. leucopygius is a medium-sized frog growing to a length of about 4 cm.
 The snout is rounded, and a single vocal sac is on the throat.
 The iris is golden, tinged with orange around the edge, and the tympanum is clearly visible.
 The fingers and toes have large discs on the tips to help the frog retain grip when climbing.
 The dorsal surface of this frog is smooth and green, with a scattering of white spots, while the ventral surface is granular and cream-coloured with white flecks.
 The skin above the vent is ornamented by a short, white ridge.

 Distribution

 A. leucopygius is an arboreal species and is endemic to the mountains near the south-eastern coast of Brazil at altitudes of 800 to 1600 m above sea level.
 It is mainly found in forested areas near streams or temporary pools.